|Quick Facts: Boilermakers|

 Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

-Boilermakers perform physically demanding work.
+Boilermakers do physically demanding work.
 They may travel to worksites and be away from home for extended periods.

 The median annual wage for boilermakers was $64,290 in May 2021.